rust-lang/book/src/ch03-02-data-types.md

 ```

 Arrays are useful when you want your data allocated on the stack rather than
-the heap (we will discuss the stack and the heap more in Chapter 4) or when
+the heap (we will discuss the stack and the heap more in [Chapter
-you want to ensure you always have a fixed number of elements.
-An array isn’t
+4][stack-and-heap]<!-- ignore -->) or when you want to ensure you always have a
-as flexible as the vector type, though.
-A vector is a similar collection type
+fixed number of elements.
+An array isn’t as flexible as the vector type,
+though.
+A vector is a similar collection type provided by the standard library
-provided by the standard library that *is* allowed to grow or shrink in size.
+that *is* allowed to grow or shrink in size.
+If you’re unsure whether to use an
-If you’re unsure whether to use an array or a vector, you should probably use a
+array or a vector, chances are you should use a vector.
+[Chapter
-vector.
-Chapter 8 discusses vectors in more detail.
+8][vectors]<!-- ignore --> discusses vectors in more detail.

+However, arrays are more useful when you know the number of elements will not
+need to change.
+For example, if you were using the names of the month in a
-An example of when you might want to use an array rather than a vector is in a
+program, you would probably use an array rather than a vector because you know
-program that needs to know the names of the months of the year.
-It’s very
-unlikely that such a program will need to add or remove months, so you can use
-an array because you know it will always contain 12 elements:
+it will always contain 12 elements:

 ```rust
 let months = ["January", "February", "March", "April", "May", "June", "July",
               "August", "September", "October", "November", "December"];
 ```

-You would write an array’s type by using square brackets, and within the
+You write an array’s type using square brackets with the type of each element,
-brackets include the type of each element, a semicolon, and then the number of
-elements in the array, like so:
+a semicolon, and then the number of elements in the array, like so:

 ```rust
 let a: [i32; 5] = [1, 2, 3, 4, 5];